How to recognize a spoof/phishing email

 • Fake feedback forms: many fraud emails will ask you to click a link or complete a form similar to those provided by Namecheap.com.
 In fact, Namecheap never requests to fill in any feedback forms.
 Fraudsters hope to trick you into sharing your details through this ploy, such as your Member ID, password, or credit card information.

-If you are unsure of the legitimacy of the email you received or are concerned that you may have been a victim of phishing emails/websites, please contact our Legal & Abuse Team or send an email to abuse@namecheap.com.
+If you are unsure of the legitimacy of the email you received or are concerned that you may have been a victim of phishing emails/websites, please contact our Legal & Abuse Team by sending an email to abuse@namecheap.com.
 Finally, please sign in to your account, change your password and enable Two-Factor Authentication immediately.

 Updated